hn/vallox-ventilation-unit/README.md

 ## Software

-The firmware of the device is available at the [Vallox Cloud Website](https://cloud.vallox.com/) as a single binary file [HSWUPD.BIN](http://firmware.vallox.com/HSWUPD.BIN).
+The firmware of the device is available for download at the [Vallox Cloud Website](https://cloud.vallox.com/) as a single binary file [HSWUPD.BIN](http://firmware.vallox.com/HSWUPD.BIN).
 All changes are listed in the [changelog](http://cloud.vallox.com/changelog.txt).